-I sincerely hope that you’ll consider joining us in working to keep Grass Lake the kind of home that it is.
+I sincerely hope that you will consider joining our group, and work to keep Grass Lake the kind of home that it is, and was for us.
 I can personally attest that it is incredibly rewarding to be involved in something with such visibly tangible benefits to the people and places you care about.
-Walking past the fruits of your labor, or seeing it on your neighbors’ faces, can really remind you that you’re more than one person.

 Volunteering – We have many projects planned.

 Speaking of helping our community...
 We coordinated the Whistlestop Park fountain donation.
 Held in mid-July, Traffic Jam-In has asked us for volunteers.
 At the Grass Lake Township's request, we are helping solve the recent recycling problem.
 Most importantly to continue helping our community we need help with our membership drive.

 Please attend our meetings and bring your thoughts, ideas, concerns and potential members interested...

 "KEEPING GRASS LAKE A SAFE, BEAUTIFUL AND GREAT PLACE TO CALL HOME"

 "The EGLE Oil, Gas, and Minerals Division (OGMD) regulates several mining industries in Michigan, including metallic mining, native copper mining, sand dune mining, and coal mining.
 There are also several other important mineral commodities such as gypsum, dimension stone, limestone, and aggregate (gravel pits) that are mined in Michigan but are not regulated by the OGMD.
 These industries, although not requiring a mining permit from the OGMD, may be subject to federal, state, or local air, water, or land use permits."

 Quoted from the EGLE website at this link.